volcaniqueo/Eight_Puzzle_Solver/README.md

 ## About the Project
 The project consists of two different parts.
 In the first part, the classical eight puzzle is solved with five different search algorithms (Breadth First Search, Depth First Search, Uniform Cost Search, Greedy Search, A* Seach).
 The Manhattan Distance is used as heuristic for Greedy & A* Search.
 In the second part, classical eight puzzle problem is modified such that the number of blanks is now three.
 Then A* search is used to find a solution.
 The heuristic that is used for
 A* search can be found in the 'heuristic.pdf' file.
-Please refer to the project description or example inputs folder for the formatting of the folder.
+Please refer to the project description or example inputs folder for the formatting of the input.
 Also, for the output format, please refer to the project description.

 ## To Run the Code
 One just need Python 3 to run the code.
 The program expects two arguments (as .txt files) whose formats are explicity written in the project description.